Gibheer/pkictl/README.md

 The project can be built with

-    go build
+    go get github.com/Gibheer/pkictl

-from the main directory.
-This will create the binary `pkictl`.
+which fetches all dependencies needed and builds the binary into your
+$GOPATH/bin.

 Usage
 -----